The Nissan Pathfinder has evolved significantly since 1985. But with so many model years, which ones stand out?

 We’ve analyzed reliability data, owner feedback, and more to help you make an informed choice.

-Ready to discover your ideal Pathfinder?
+Ready to uncover your perfect Pathfinder?

 Let’s dive in!